Inexpensive laundry room storage ideas to help declutter that small laundry room

 I do think that these cabinets would have probably turned out a little better if I had sprayed them.
 The cabinets were not nearly as forgiving than solid wood oak cabinets that I was also painting at the same time.

-While these worked for our laundry room storage, I would say they are far from perfect.
+While these worked for our laundry room cabinets, I would say they are far from perfect.
 I may even end up having to sand a few areas and try to retouch some areas that seemed to take the paint inconsistently.

-Supplies needed for vanity cabinet makeover
+Supplies needed for painting cabinets

 Enamel Paint in Semi-Gloss (We used this paint in Charcoal Blue)